Updated: Sep 28, 2020

 A misconception is that camping means 'roughing it'.
-That doesn't have to be the case, and one way to ensure you have a good camping experience is to get a good night's sleep.
+That shouldn't be the case, and one way to ensure you have a good camping experience is to get a good night's sleep.
 Here are 5 tips to help you doze off when camping:

 1).
 Pitch your tent on level ground.